-Porpose: To provide additional educational and practicum experience for speech-language pathologists in the area of diagnosis and treatment of Spanish only and Spanish/English individuals who are suffering speech-language-voice-swallowing disorders.
+Purpose: To provide additional educational and practicum experience for speech-language pathologists in the area of diagnosis and treatment of monolingual Spanish and bilingual (Spanish/English) individuals with communication disorders.
 This certification is designed for individuals seeking a master’s degree in Speech-Language Pathology.

 - Any individual who is pursuing a master’s degree in speech-language pathology, or who has a master’s degree in speech-language pathology is eligible.
-Application via a letter of interest should be submitted to the coordinator of the program.
+Application and letter of interest should be submitted to the coordinator of the program, Dr. Benigno Valles.
 Applicant must have a GPA of 3.0 in graduate studies, submit a letter of interest, submit official transcripts, and a summary of their clinical experiences.

 - An individual must complete the following educational courses with a grade of B or higher

 - LING 3309 Structure of Spanish for Language Professionals

 - SPLP 5372 Problems and Projections in SLP (Topic: Structure of Spanish for Language Professionals) may be substituted for LING 3309